 The Samuel DuBois Cook Center is a scholarly collaborative that studies the causes and consequences of inequality and develops remedies for these disparities and their adverse effects.

-Dr. William A. Darity Jr., the Samuel DuBois Cook Distinguished Professor and Founding Director of the Cook Center at Duke University, shared his insights in a recent EBONY Magazine article by Delaina Dixon.
-The article addresses the critical importance of reparations for Black Americans in the current presidential election, alongside issues like gun control and…
+Dr. William A. Darity Jr., the Samuel DuBois Cook Distinguished Professor and Founding Director of the Cook Center at Duke University, recently shared his insights on the New York Reparations Commission’s first meeting in an article by City Limits.
+Dr. Darity emphasized that while efforts like this are important, the racial wealth gap in New…

 Faculty Affiliate Keisha Bentley-Edwards, Associate Professor of Medicine at Duke University, will deliver the Richard Payne Lecture in Faith, Justice, and Health Care this Friday.
 The event is hosted by the Theology, Medicine, and Culture Initiative at Duke Divinity School.
 Her lecture, titled Black Women’s Religion and Their Health: When Individual and Institutional Factors Intersect, represents…